 The long-term health risks of excessive alcohol consumption include:

-By avoiding excessive alcohol consumption, you can reduce the risk of these short- and long-term health risks.
+By avoiding excessive alcohol consumption, you can reduce these short- and long-term health risks.

 Many people struggle with alcohol problems and addiction throughout their lives.
-In the United States alone, about 17 million adults have an alcohol use disorder (AUD).
+In the United States alone, about 17 million adults have AUD.

 Most people with alcohol addiction can benefit from treatment.
 About one-third of people who receive treatment for alcohol problems have no further symptoms one year later.
 Others successfully reduce their drinking and report fewer alcohol-related problems.